LibraryCarpentry/lc-sql/_episodes/03-aggregation.md

 teaching: 30
 exercises: 30
 questions:
+- "What does aggregation mean?"
 - "How do you aggregate records in SQL?"
 objectives:
-- "to understand how to aggregate records in SQL"
+- "To understand how to aggregate records in SQL"
 keypoints:
-- "SQL is ideal for aggregating database records"
+- "Aggregating data allows us to see smaller subsections of the data for high-level summaries or easier reading for humans"
 ---

+## What is Aggregation
+Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.

 ## `COUNT` and `GROUP BY`

-Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.

 Let’s go to the articles table and find out how many entries there are.
 Using the wildcard simply counts the number of records (rows)